TeddyCho/TeddyCho.github.io/_posts/2015-05-20-where-do-volumes-come-from.md

 ### Exchange Share Over Different Trade Group Sizes

-Perhaps it is possible that an investor's preference for exchanges may be consistent over time (based on bid/offer prices/volumes, fee structure).
+Let us consider an investor's preference for exchanges to be consistent over time (based on bid/offer prices/volumes, fee structure).
 Perhaps the only reason all their volume may not be sent to their most preferred exchange is because their desired size is too big, which forces some of their size sent to their second preferred exchange, and then their third choice, and so on.

 To begin exploring this, a "trade group" is considered to be all trades happening in a one-second interval.
 For a given exchange, each trade group is plotted as a point to designate the total size of the trade group and the given exchange's volume share.